 With this level of flexibility, you can craft emails that truly reflect your customers’ needs, driving higher engagement, stronger relationships, and better conversions.

-In this section, we will show you how to send conditional emails by applying different conditions before sending the emails, and also display dynamic email content for more personalized messaging.
+In this section, we will show you how to send conditional emails by applying different conditions before sending them, and how to display dynamic email content for more personalized messaging.

 As an example, we will share how to design a conditional content for product recommendation emails, but you can use the same process to display conditional content in all your WooCommerce emails.